 The Cocoa, Fla., native was a part of the Gamecocks’ run in the 2014 Ohio Valley Conference Tournament, where the team won six-straight elimination games to claim the title and a berth to the NCAA Oxford Regional.
 Romans aided JSU to a 98-80 overall and 55-34 OVC record during his tenure.

-Romans aided relief pitcher Travis Stout, who set and Michael Bishop to Louisville Slugger All-America Team accolades following the 2013 campaign.
+Romans aided relief pitcher Travis Stout and Michael Bishop to Louisville Slugger All-America Team accolades following the 2013 campaign.

 In his final season as a volunteer assistant, the Knights totaled 45 wins for the first time since 2004, were ranked in the national polls all season, notched a program-record 16 wins in Conference USA, recorded the nation’s best winning percentage on the road during the regular season (16-3) and had six players selected in the MLB First-Year Player Draft.
 UCF also finished runner-up at the NCAA Coral Gables Regional.